-CLion integrates with a compiler that translates Sass and SCSS code from a Compass project without changing the Compass-specific project structure.
-To use the compiler in CLion, you need to configure it as a File Watcher.
-For each supported compiler, CLion provides a predefined File Watcher template.
-To run a compiler in your project, create a project-specific File Watcher based on the relevant template.
+PyCharm integrates with a compiler that translates Sass and SCSS code from a Compass project without changing the Compass-specific project structure.
+To use integration in PyCharm, you need to configure compiler as a File Watcher.
+For each supported compiler, PyCharm provides a predefined File Watcher template.
+Predefined File Watcher templates are available at the PyCharm level.
+To run a compiler in a project, create a project-specific File Watcher based on the relevant template.

 - To start creating a File Watcher, open the Settings/Preferences dialog box by choosing for Windows and Linux or for macOS on the main menu, and then click File Watchers under the Tools node.
 The File Watchers page that opens, shows the list of File Watchers that are already configured in the project.